World Cup 2026 Tickets

 Ticket pages are checked regularly because sales phases, official resale availability, ticket categories, and local resale rules may change.

-Source checklist
+Source notes

 • FIFA official ticketing page